 Applicants must meet the prerequisites for training that are specific to hospice and palliative medicine.
 Prior to appointment in a program, fellows must have completed an ACGME - or American Osteopathic Association (AOA) - accredited program in child neurology, family medicine, internal medicine, pediatrics, physical medicine and rehabilitation, or neurology; or at least three clinical years in an ACGME - or AOA - accredited graduate educational program in one of the following specialties: anesthesiology, emergency medicine, obstetrics and gynecology, psychiatry, radiation oncology, radiology, or surgery.

-We welcome skilled candidates who are passionate about providing high quality care for seriously ill patients and their families.
+We welcome candidates who are eager to provide high quality compassionate care for seriously ill patients and their families.
 Our friendly faculty and interdisciplinary team of professionals provide a well-rounded and personalized educational experience.
 Mentoring fosters development of crucial abilities such as communication, prognostication, counseling, and pain and symptom management, as well as professional development.

 The fellowship training includes extensive inpatient palliative care consultation experience at two hospitals, as well as considerable inpatient and home hospice experience in diverse settings.
 Fellows fully participate in regular Interdisciplinary Team rounds throughout the continuum of care, including involvement with APPs, chaplains, and social workers.
 There are two outpatient clinic options and a LTACH for longitudinal care experiences.
 Local collaboration for geriatrics and pediatrics, as well as elective such as clinical ethics, make this a full, well-rounded clinical experience.